 Discussion

-The significantly higher average IgG absorbance and the immune index in Abakaliki than in Ezza North (Abakaliki ABS 0.598 + 0.340 vs Ezza North 0.072 + 0.096: t = 17.53, p = 0.00001) is in agreement with the fact that licensed HPV vaccines can produce robust and long-lasting humoral immunity under optimal conditions.
+The current study showed a significantly higher average IgG absorbance and the immune index in Abakaliki than in Ezza North (Abakaliki ABS 0.598 + 0.340 vs Ezza North 0.072 + 0.096: t = 17.53, p = 0.00001) , this result is in agreement with the fact that licensed HPV vaccines can produce robust and long-lasting humoral immunity under optimal conditions.
 Sustained seropositivity and maintenance of antibody levels several years after full vaccination confirmed by long-term follow-up and clinical trial data demonstrate that the vaccine has enough biological potential to induce a long-term IgG response in case storage, handling and dosing regimens are maintained [17].

 Population level syntheses underscore the fact that the coverage and strategy of delivery of programmes on HPV immunization has both a direct and herd effects on HPV immunization.
 Multi-cohort campaigns and high coverage have been reportedly associated with the highest decrease in HPV infection and pre-cancerous lesions, and patchy or low coverage suppresses individual and population-level benefits [18].
-The fact that Abakaliki (86.3) had higher rates of vaccination and IgG-positivity than Ezza North (69.1) therefore may mean that these gaps may be major contributors to the greater antibody reactions of the urban cohort and may imply that the rural population may not be getting much of the indirect benefits of herd protection in the event that these gaps do not improve [19].
+The fact that Abakaliki (86.3) had higher rates of vaccination and IgG-positivity than Ezza North (69.1) therefore may mean that these gaps may be major contributors to the greater antibody reactions of the urban cohort and may imply that the rural population may not be getting much of the indirect benefits of herd protection in the event that these gaps do not improve [19].(where are the camparison studies)??

 Operational and logistics issues allow us to offer a plausible proximate explanation of the decreased measured antibody titers in rural environments.
 The implementation studies and program evaluations in low- and middle-income countries report that the last-mile distribution issues, intermittent power, and cold-chain leakage is an ordinary problem in the resource-constrained regions and may lower the vaccine potency and the observed immunogenicity [20].
 In the context of cold-chain integrity and complete dosing is not achievable, field-measured antibody levels can be weakened despite an effective vaccine because of the importance of fortifying these supply-chain factors has been noted [21].